The Board of Regents of the University of Oklahoma Rate Agreement

 BY THE COGNIZANT AGENCY ON BEHALF OF THE FEDERAL GOVERNMENT:

 The University of Oklahoma negotiates our rate agreements with the cognizant agency, Department of Health and Human Resources.
 Some agencies call this an NICRA (Negotiated Indirect Cost Rate Agreement).
 We have three commonly used established rates: Full (55%), Other Sponsored Activity (OSA) (36.3%), and Off Campus (26%).
 OU abides by legal restrictions established by most sponsors, and a PI can request OSA and Off Campus rate depending on the parameters of the solicitation and the specific proposal.
-If you believe a restricted rate is appropriate for your proposal, complete a request, then submit the request and required documents to your Proposal Development Specialist (PDS) for processing.
+If you believe your proposal is NOT Organized Research AND/OR you believe it should NOT be at OU’s full idc of 55% then you need to look at and probably submit a Form Requesting Alternate Activity Code/IDC limitation.
+No limitation on idc will be used in an OU sponsored programs budget except for ORS approved state agency rate and ORS approved sponsor restrictions.
+To get ORS approval for state agency and sponsor restrictions contact your PDS or complete a request, then submit the request and required documents to your Proposal Development Specialist (PDS) for processing.

 The common base used for calculating the indirect cost rate is Modified Total Direct Costs (MTDC) which is total direct costs excluding equipment, capital expenditures, charges for patient care, tuition remission, rental costs of off-site facilities, scholarships, and fellowships as well as the portion of each subgrant and subcontract in excess of $25,000.